Zorro II expansion card which gives your Amiga the following:

 J3 - Hardware AutoConfig Disable (for testing/debug use only) - Shorted, the board will not AutoConfig, and any downstream boards are not sent the AutoConfig signal on the Zorro bus.

 J4 - ROM Disable - If the U5 ROM socket was installed, any boot ROM (like a GVP FastROM) could be placed there to activate other boards at boot time.
 However, the GVP I/O extender never had a 'boot ROM'.
-All drivers were put in the Expansion drawer, and activated with Binddrivers during startup.
+The GVPIO driver/icon combo was put in the Expansion drawer, and activated with Binddrivers during startup.

-J6 - Modified a parallel port signal between the PC and Amiga types.
+J6 - Modified a parallel port signal between the PC and Amiga parallel port modes.

-There were no products made for the Option connector, though it contains most, if not all, of the important signals from the DPRC or serial/parallel port (pin out was never documented).
-Standoff holes were provided at the bottom of the card for option card stability.
+There were no other products made for the Option connector, though it contains most, if not all, of the important signals from the DPRC or serial/parallel port (pin out was never documented).
+Standoff holes were provided at the bottom of the card for a potential option card's stability.

 Manual Mistakes: